gicentre/litvis/documents/tutorials/introduction/intro2.md

 ![scatterplot output](images/scatterplots.png)

 Note in passing that the final scatterplot allows interactive zooming (try dragging and 'mousewheel zooming' over final scatterplot).
-To enable interaction with a visualization that specifies it (here with the line `selection << select "view" Interval [ BindScales ]`), simply add an `interaction` keyword at the start of the code block:
+To enable interaction with a visualization that specifies it (here with the line `[ paSelect seInterval [], paBindScales ]`), simply add an `interaction` keyword at the start of the code block:

 ````markdown
 ```elm {v interactive}